-In Blender, normal maps are one of several ways to add detailed bumps, ridges and other realism to materials.
-Other methods include bump maps and displacement maps.
-Each have their own pros and cons.
+In Blender, normal maps are a way to add detailed bumps and ridges to materials.
 The benefit of normal maps is they don’t add extra geometry to our objects.

 We obtain a lot of realism from normal maps with very little sacrifice in performance or render times.
-This guide will cover everything we need to know about using normal maps in Blender.
-I have a YOUTUBE VIDEO on normal maps as well.
+Read on or watch the following video to learn how to use normal maps in Blender.

 What Are Normal Maps in Blender?